What Is the Stress Cycle?

 So how do you close the cycle?
 Well, it’s very easy, really, if you remember to follow through with it.

-There are several ways to encourage your body to complete the cycle.
+There are several ways to encourage your body to complete the cycle - feel it, then free it.
 I will cover 5 in this article.

 Tense and release your muscles several times.